 - The cottage accommodates a maximum of four people

-- We welcome one to four dogs (size dependent) for just £15 per break.
-Please contact us if you have more than three dogs for us to consider your request and ensure you and your party have enough space for comfort.
+- We welcome one or two dogs for just £20 per break.
+Please contact us if you have more than two dogs for us to consider your request and ensure you and your party have enough space for comfort.

 - We reserve the right to ask for a security deposit of £100 in some instances, approx. two weeks beforehand and refundable within a few days of your departure.